How to Build a Corner Shower Pan

 Step 2 - Install the Drain

 The drain is the only place that allows water to run; therefore, in a good shower pan, the floor of the pan slopes towards the drain to discourage standing water.
-Locate your drain on the center of the pan because sloping towards the centre is easier.
+Locate your drain on the center of the pan because sloping towards the center is easier.
 Use adjustable finished drains for ease of use, as they will adjust to the thickness of your pan base.

 Step 3 - Create a Thin Mortar Mix Bed